 Using the custom font

-1. Select an output like a table or text box and go to Properties > APPEARANCE > Font in the object inspector and select the Font name that you want to use from the list of pre-defined fonts in the drop-down.
+Select any output like a table, text box, or visualization.
+In this example, we're looking at a table.
+For these, go to Properties > APPEARANCE > Font in the object inspector and select the Font name that you want to use from the list of pre-defined fonts in the drop-down.

-Select it from the font dropdown.
-In this example we will select the Star Jedi font:
+In this example, we will select the Star Jedi font:

 The results are as follows:

 See How to Set Default Fonts in the Page Master for further details.

 Go to Publish > Export Pages to export output containing custom fonts to Excel, PowerPoint, or PDF.

 - Excel exports do not use fonts, so they are unaffected.

 - PDF exports will export with the custom fonts embedded into the file.
 Note: if the custom font does not have Italic/Bold definitions built in, they will not be exported with those styles, even though they are visible on the webpage that way.

 - PowerPoint exports do not embed the fonts in the file, so they must be independently downloaded and installed on your (or the file's recipient's) computer if not already present.
 When exporting to PowerPoint using a custom font, the viewer will be prompted to download the .ttf file from Displayr to use on their computer.
 The font will need to be installed before it can be used.
 If the font is not installed on the viewer’s computer, a fallback font determined by PowerPoint will be used instead.